gtxaspec/wz_flash-helper/docs/README_FAQs.md

 There are three ways:

-- Checking the bottom of the camera
+- Checking the bottom of your camera
 - Checking with Wyze mobile app: Settings -> Device Info -> MAC address
 - Running `ifconfig wlan0` with SSH or serial connection